 - When the time is up remove eggs from pot and rinse in cold water or place in an ice bath to stop the eggs from continuing to cook.

-I’ve included a recipe for blue cheese dressing but you can also use homemade ranch dressing or a high quality store bought dressing.
+I’ve included a recipe for blue cheese dressing but you can also use homemade ranch dressing or a high quality store bought dressing or vinaigrette.

 OTHER SALAD RECIPES